 About the MN Rural Housing study

 Small rural communities in Minnesota face persistent housing challenges.
 In 2017, the state's regional development organizations (RODs) identified housing as a top learning focus and called for the creation of case studies that highlight creative solutions to persistent housing issues confronting smaller communities.
-The project is a collaboration between the University of Minnesota Extension Center for Community Vitality and the Center for Small Towns.
-It is jointly funded by the federally-funded Economic Development Administration (EDA) Center at University of Minnesota at Crookston and University of Minnesota's Extension Center for Community Vitality.
+The project is a collaboration between the University of Minnesota Extension Department of Community Development and the Center for Small Towns.
+It is jointly funded by the federally-funded Economic Development Administration (EDA) Center at University of Minnesota at Crookston and University of Minnesota's Extension Department of Community Development.

 - Google Maps, 2017

 - Interviews with city staff, 2017

 - American Community Survey (ACS), 2011-2015